Zytronium/atlas-the-joy-of-painting-api/README.md

 you to help them with the process of designing and building a database that will house the collected data in a way that is usable, and build an API to access it.

+For this project, I will be using Firebase Firestore as my database.
+The reason I choose Firebase is that I am familiar with Firebase Firestore, but so far have only worked with interfacing with it from the front-end or with Firebase Admin in Python.
+This week, I am starting on a collaborative passion project where I will be creating an API to interface with a Firebase Firestore database.
+This is the perfect oportunity to do the same thing for this project to get some practice in.

 ----

 ### ✅ Tasks checklist: